Skip to main content

 30 Lincoln Center Plaza, Manhattan, New York City, NY, 10023

-Founded in 1883, New York City’s Metropolitan Opera is one of the country’s most famous concert halls.
-The spectacular venue, fondly known as the Met, hosts more than 20 productions each year, from acclaimed operas to American Ballet Theater performances.
+One of the most renowned concert halls in the United States, New York City’s Metropolitan Opera (fondly known as “the Met”) is a spectacular venue that hosts dozens of productions each year, ranging from acclaimed operas to performances by the American Ballet Theater.
 Whether you see a show or take a tour of the building, music lovers mustn’t miss it.

 The Basics